pipe-cd/pipecd/docs/rfcs/0002-lambda-deployment.md

 # Alternatives

-Lambda function could also be deployed via source code by 2 difference methods:
+Lambda function could also be deployed via source code by 2 steps method:
-1. Directly: Compress the source code and submit it to AWS lambda controlplane
+1. Configure piped to be able to clone the source of Lambda function ( on the same repo which deployment be handled by piped or via remote git repo ).
-2. Indirectly: Configure piped to be able to clone the source of Lambda function ( on the same repo which deployment be handled by piped or via remote git repo )
+2. Compress the source code and deploy with [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-command-reference.html) or using [aws-sdk](https://github.com/aws/aws-lambda-go) ( piped handle the deployment ).

-The second method configuration sample as bellow:
+The deployment configuration sample as bellow:

 In case of source code for Lambda function is on the same repo handled by Piped
 ```yaml